 Tips for Homemade Nachos: Layering Is Key

-If you’ve been making nachos with a single layer, you’re going to love this tip.
+If you’ve been making nachos with a single layer, you’re going to love this tip on how to layer nachos.
 Top your chips with cheese, meat, beans, hominy, and any other hot ingredients — and then start over again!
 Add a second layer of chips and toppings.
 For an extra cheesy crunch, finish with another layer of chips and cheese.
 We’re getting hungry just thinking about it.

 Tips for Homemade Nachos: Get Baked